BlitChain/BLIPs/README.md

 BLit Improvement Proposals (BLIPs) describe standards for the Blitchain project, Blitlang specs, and BlitJS clients.

 **Before you initiate a pull request**, please read the [BLIP Process](./blips/process.md) document.
-Ideas should be thoroughly discussed prior to opening a pull request, in a [GitHub issue in this repository](https://github.com/BlitChain/BLIPs/issues).
+Ideas should be thoroughly discussed prior to opening a pull request in a [GitHub issue in this repository](https://github.com/BlitChain/BLIPs/issues).
 BLIPs should begin by copying the [blip-template](./blip-template.md).